 Justin Silverstein, a former Pac-12 golfer with major collegiate coaching experience, is in his fourth year on the USC women's golf staff and was promoted to associate head coach after the 2014 season.

 Silverstein spent his first two years at USC as an assistant coach and bolstered an already strong program under head coach Andrea Gaston, helping the Trojans to a combined 16 wins in 2013 and 2014.

 The 2014 Trojans won a school-record nine times, including a national-best 10th NCAA regional crown, and finished no lower than a tie for second in their other four events.
 USC fell just short of defending its 2013 NCAA title, finishing second by two strokes.
 Doris Chen and Kim earned 2014 WGCA All-American first team honors, Park and Chung were tabbed as All-American second teamers and Sophia Popov was named an All-American honorable mention pick.
 Chen and Park were also two of the four 2014 Honda Sports Award finalists for golf.

 Silverstein enjoyed immediate success as a first-year assistant coach with USC in 2013.
 Troy won a then-school-record seven times, including six of its final seven events, which included USC's fifth conference title, its NCAA record ninth regional title and a dominating victory at the NCAA Championships.
 Park, as a freshman, was named the 2013 WGCA and Pac-12 Player and Freshman of the Year as well as the Honda Sports Award winner for women's golf, won four times on the year to tie USC's season record and became just the second NCAA woman to win a conference, regional and NCAA titles in the same season.
 Kim and Park both earned WGCA All-American first team honors while Popov and Chen earned second team status.

-Silverstein came to USC after coaching four seasons at his alma mater Arizona, the last two as a women's golf assistant and the previous two as a volunteer assistant.
+Silverstein came to USC after coaching four seasons at his alma mater Arizona, the last three as a women's golf assistant and the previous one as a volunteer assistant.